prebid/prebid.github.io/adops/adops-general-sbs.md

 The following additional keys must be added for the corresponding formats:

-**Banner/Outstream/Native:**
+**Banner/Non-InstreamVideo/Native:**

-You can use the same line item for banner, outstream, and/or native creatives.
+You can use the same line item for banner, non-instream (formerly called "outstream"), and/or native creatives.
 If your ad slot could be filled by two or more of these formats, you should include the hb_format_BIDDERCODE key with values specifying all expected formats.

 {: .alert.alert-warning :}
 If you combine native with another format in a single line item, you’ll need to add creative-level targeting to designate which creatives target which format.
 If your ad server doesn't support creative-level targeting, you may need to break out a separate set of line items.

-**In-Player and Outstream Video:**
+**In-Player and In-Renderer Video:**

-Both in-player (instream) and outstream video ads receive the `hb_format_BIDDERCODE=video` key-value pair, so targeting on that key alone is not enough to choose the correct line items.
-If you're running both in-player and outstream video ads, they will most likely be separate line items, so you will need to target outstream line items to a “display” inventory type, or perhaps separate them by adunits.
+Both in-player (instream) and in-renderer (formatly "outstream") video ads receive the `hb_format_BIDDERCODE=video` key-value pair, so targeting on that key alone is not enough to choose the correct line items.
+If you're running both in-player and in-renderer video ads, they will most likely be separate line items, so you will need to target non-instream line items to a “display” inventory type, or perhaps separate them by adunits.

 **Long-Form (OTT) Video:**